Books Set in Australia and New Zealand

 The two women meet on the ship to Christchurch, New Zealand, and become fast friends.
 When their new Kiwi husbands don’t turn out to be what they expected, the two will lean on one another.

 The German-born author also has another highly-rated trilogy set in New Zealand, which begins with The Fire Blossom.
-The novels in this trilogy are also on the long side, and also included with Kindle Unlimited.
+The novels in this trilogy are also on the long side, and are also included with Kindle Unlimited.

 Danielle Hawkins is a New Zealand author known for perfectly capturing rural life in her light and humorous novels, which are said to be perfect for fans of Doc Martin.